UnionOfRAD/manual/en/auth/simple-auth-user.md

 ?>
 }}}

-Then, create a model filter in a new bootstrap file in app/config/bootstrap/ called user.php.
+Then, create a model filter in a new bootstrap file in `app/config/bootstrap/` called `user.php`.
 This file will automatically hash user passwords before the accounts are created.
 The `Password` class will automatically use the most secure hashing method available on your system:

 {{{
 <?php